How to Maximize Your Reach Using Google’s Knowledge Graph

 - And more.

-Giving people the ability to book a table or make an appointment directly from SERPs means searchers easily find exactly what they’re looking for and you win new business – all with minimal effort.
+Giving people the ability to book a table or make an appointment directly from SERPs means searchers easily find what, exactly, they’re looking for, and you win new business – all with minimal effort.

-To get the most out of your local Knowledge Graph card, just make sure your business is integrated with Google+.

 Media (Movies, TV Shows, Books, Music, Etc.)

 If you go to new movies with any frequency, you’ve probably already glanced at Knowledge Graph panels for ratings, new trailers, cast information, and release dates.

 Depending on your local cinema, you may have even bought your ticket through the card.

-Similarly, if you’ve ever written a book or produced a larger asset that’s gained a lot of attention through search, landing a Knowledge Graph card is a great way to influence SERP visibility and click-through rates.
+Similarly, if you’ve ever written a book or produced a more significant asset that’s gained a lot of attention through search, landing a Knowledge Graph card is a great way to influence SERP visibility and click-through rates.

 Nutritional Information

-The Knowledge Graph is a great way to impart commonly search for information, such as links to recipes, daily calories, and other nutrition facts.
-This is especially useful if your business deals with food, creating meal plans, or sharing recipes.
+The Knowledge Graph is a great way to display commonly searched information such as links to recipes, daily calories, and other nutrition facts.

+If your business deals with food, creating meal plans, or sharing recipes, you can use the Knowledge Graph to enhance brand information around these subjects.

 Products